AzureAD/azure-activedirectory-library-for-js/README.md

 If you put your site in the trusted site list, cookies are not accessible for iFrame requests.
 You need to remove protected mode for Internet zone or add the authority url for the login to the trusted sites as well.

 ### Known issues on Edge
 Certain issues have been reported when using ADAL.js with the Microsoft Edge version 40.15063.0.0.
-Please take a look at [this page](https://github.com/AzureAD/azure-activedirectory-library-for-js/wiki/Known-issues-on-Edge) for details and work arounds before filing a new issue.
+Please take a look at [this page](https://github.com/AzureAD/azure-activedirectory-library-for-js/wiki/Known-issues-on-Edge) for details and work arounds before filing a new issue experienced with Edge.

 ## Contribution

+We encourage and welcome contributions to the library.
+Please read the [contributing guide](./contributing.md) before starting.

 ## Versions
 This is a GA released version.
 Current version - **1.0.16**